zz-iot/zidl/docs/backend_zig.md

 - Unbounded sequence fields use the C PSM extern struct layout and default to `.{}` (all fields zero, no allocation).
 - `zidl_rt.BoundedArray(T, N)` fields default to zero-length.
-- On `deserialize`, heap-allocated fields (strings, sequences) are allocated with the provided `alloc`; caller is responsible for `deinit`.
+- On `deserialize`, heap-allocated fields (strings, sequences) are allocated with the provided `alloc`; caller is responsible for cleanup.
-- Generated `deinit(alloc)` method frees all heap fields recursively (where the allocator is needed).
-For types with no heap fields, no `deinit` is generated.
+- Generated `deinit(self: *@This(), alloc: std.mem.Allocator) void` frees all
+  heap-owned sequence buffers (guarded by `_release == true`) recursively.
+Only emitted when the type has at least one sequence field; no-op types do not get it.
+- Generated `clone(self: @This(), alloc: std.mem.Allocator) !@This()` deep-copies
+  all sequence fields — the symmetric counterpart to `deinit`.
+Useful when a QoS or data struct is stored beyond the lifetime of the caller's stack buffer (e.g. vtable `init` methods that store the QoS by value).